createyourpersonalaccount/blog/_posts/2022-01-22-qemu-with-liveusb.md

 qemu-kvm -m 2G -drive file=/dev/sdb,format=raw,snapshot=on -drive file=vm.img,format=raw
 ```

 This command may produce the error: `Could not open '/dev/sdb': Permission denied`.
-There are several methods to deal with this, the simplst is to run the command as `sudo`, accepting the danger of running QEMU as root.
+We need read permissions on `/dev/sdb`.
+There are several methods to deal with this, the simplest is to run the command as `sudo`, accepting the danger of running QEMU as root.
 Others are detailed in the blog post [Accessing a restricted file on Linux and BSD](https://createyourpersonalaccount.github.io/blog/2022/01/23/accessing-a-restricted-file.html).

 Complete installation, shut down and then simply exit out of QEMU.